allejok96/jw-scripts/README.md

     git clone https://github.com/allejok96/jw-scripts.git
     cd jw-scripts
     sudo python3 setup.py install

+Then go ahead and get your latest videos...

+    jwb-index --download --latest ~/Videos

 Next, click on one of the scripts below for more info.